-- Radiotherapy: A treatment which uses a radiation beam to target cancer cells.
-Radiotherapy can be used to treat cancers which cannot be surgically removed or after surgical removal to target any cancer cells which have been left behind.
+- Radiotherapy: A treatment that uses a radiation beam to target cancer cells.
+Radiotherapy can be used to treat cancers that cannot be surgically removed or after surgical removal to target any cancer cells which have been left behind.

 - Cryosurgery: For the treatment of some cancers on the skin, liquid nitrogen is used to freeze and destroy target cancer cells.

 Cats tolerate chemotherapy well, and it doesn’t cause hair loss but can cause lethargy for a day or two after treatment.

 It is not always possible to prevent cancer in cats, but there are certain things we can do to reduce the chances of some types of cancer.

 Spay and neuter: Spayed and neutered cats don’t roam as much or get into fights, reducing the chances of contracting FIV or FeLV.
 Intact females are at higher risk of developing mammary cancer than spayed females and castration eliminates a male cat’s chances of developing testicular cancer.

 Avoid household chemicals: We can’t avoid the use of certain treatments to prevent parasites, nor should we, routine parasite control is vital.
 These are not effective where proper disinfection is necessary, but the average home uses a lot of chemicals.